ottermix/security/README.md

 # Security

 General thoughts and links for security.
+A good portion of this information is here for Mac users, but some applications and websites relate to others as well.

 ## Websites